 I have to say that regardless of whether one thinks wearing a mask is healthy (it is) or not, if I go to a club that asks me to wear formal wear, I obey those rules if I want to get in.
 It’s respectful to accommodate others.

-attractive online dating profile tells me her church insists that without a shirt and shoes, you are not welcome to their services.
+common dating tiffany tells me her church insists that without a shirt and shoes, you are not welcome to their services.
 That doesn’t seem entirely unreasonable.
 Although, personally I think I’d rather hang out with the hippie Christians than the blue haired seniors that I’ve seen trying to recruit Auntie Kittie to join their ranks.

 Seeing Auntie with her rather impressive chest bared barreling up the aisle to deliver the lesson is a vision that is likely to stay with the average churchgoer for some time.
 I’m sure that if she, Mistress Meg and (when she finally returns to Canada) Katia were to attend a service or two topless church attendance would shoot up rapidly.
 Although in at least two out of three of those cases I suspect they’d be vaporised by thunderbolts as they entered the church.